ralismark/ralismark.github.io/booklist.md

 ---
 layout: article
-title: Book list
+title: Booklist
 ---

 <h1>Booklist</h1>

 > This book list is a work in progress!
 I haven't fully entered the entries from the list I sent to my friend.

-One day, a friend asked for book recommendations so I wrote up a 400 word summary.
+One day, a friend asked for book recommendations and I wrote up a 400 word summary.
 This seemed like something that would interest others, so I started cleaning it up and put it on my website.

-There's two Hacker News posts which have a lot of great book recommendations, and they're also good places to look:
+There are two Hacker News posts which have a lot of great book recommendations, and they're also good places to look:

 - [Ask HN: Great fiction books that have had a positive impact on your life?](https://news.ycombinator.com/item?id=22718592), and
 - [Ask HN: Mind bending books to read and never be the same as before?](https://news.ycombinator.com/item?id=23151144)

-I also read a bunch of blogs, such as Slate Star Codex (you can find a nicely typeset subset at <https://www.slatestarcodexabridged.com/>).
-One day, I might write up a full list.
+I also read a bunch of blogs, such as Slate Star Codex -- you can find a nicely typeset copy of some posts at <https://www.slatestarcodexabridged.com/>.
+I intend to create a larger blogroll at some point.

-# What I've read in the past

-Other than the ones below with longer reviews, I've also read

-- *Brave New World*, in early-mid 2020
-- *The Prince of Milk* (by exurb1a), in early 2020.
-Same characteristic style, but the narrative isn't very cohesive and the story is just generally more confusing.
-- *Ready Player One*, in 2017
-- *Fahrenheit 451*, in 2018
-- *1983*, in 2018
-- *The Science of Interstellar*, in 2017
-- *The Hitchhiker's Guide to the Galaxy*, in 2019
-- *Map and Territory* of the Rationality: A-Z series, in late 2020
-- *Harry Potter and the Methods of Rationality*, in late 2020

-## Algorithms to Live By
+# Algorithms to Live By

 {: .li-flat }
 - *Brian Christian, Tom Griffiths*